-).
-For some people, however, the best way to approach project risk management is by using a project risk matrix.
+Therefore, it’s important to assess the severity of all potential risks before starting a project.
+The best way to approach project risk management is by using a project risk matrix template.

 What is a risk matrix?

 The risk score (or risk rating) is a calculation based on how likely something is to happen multiplied by its potential impact.
-Basically, as we mentioned above, you assign a value to both the probability scale and the severity scale and multiply those numbers together.
-This gives you a number that can be used to determine how serious you need to take the risk.
+Assign a value to both the probability and the severity and multiply those numbers together.
+This gives you a number that can be used to determine how serious to take the risk.

 Risk management timeline